 If you are moving many items you may need additional equipment.
 For example, a dolly, loading ramp, furniture covers, etc. might be useful.
 You can rent these things from Home Depot, however, some truck rental companies include these extras in their fees.

-If you are moving a car, don’t forget to add the costs for fuel and maintenance fees, as well as oil, fluids and a check-up.
+If you are shipping a car, don’t forget to add the costs for fuel and maintenance fees, as well as oil, fluids and a check-up.

-This will depend on how far you’re moving from.
+This will depend on how far away from New York you’ll be moving from.
 Research the stops along your moving route beforehand.
-When you’re booking rooms, consider the number of nights you will be staying and the number of rooms you will be needing.
-Some great booking sites are Expedia or Kayak.
+When you’re booking rooms, consider the number of nights you will be staying and the number of rooms you will be needing, in addition to on-site parking options.

 You’ll have to consider whether you will require a place to stay at your final destination before your home is ready.
 Many people in the process of moving to NYC, opt for a fully-furnished rental through Blueground.
-The premium housing provider has numerous listings in the most popular neighborhoods in the Big Apple, where all you have to do is show up and start living.
-In fact, many of their renters have made their stylish serviced apartments turn into permanent homes beyond the first few months.
+The premium housing provider has numerous listings in the most popular neighborhoods across Manhattan, Brooklyn and Queens, where all you have to do is show up and start living.
+In fact, many of their renters have turned their stylish serviced apartments into permanent homes beyond the first few months.

 If you are selling your home through a broker or agent, you will most likely have to pay them a commission fee.
 The typical commission is six percent, which is split by the agent for the buyer and the agent for a seller, allotting three percent each.